MB911/Assignment-AppB/README.md

-# Before Running STEP 6 Ensure the database and the table is ready, Follow these steps otherwise:
+# Before Running STEP 6, Ensure the database and the table is ready, Follow these steps to do so:

 STEP A: Open Terminal
 <br />